patrickwoolf/m3u8-download/README.md

 ### What does each script do?
 * <code>curl.sh</code> grabs the source code from online video sites.
 * <code>curl_preprocessing.sh</code> changes the m3u8 URLs curled from the website to human readable ones, which is then a text file *curlresult.txt*.
 * <code>m3u8-download.sh</code> finalizes the prepare process.
-It reads your input server choice, on which *curlresult.sh* based. *curlresult.sh* is a list of command which will be parallely executed, thanks to [Alessandro Pezzato](https://stackoverflow.com/questions/10909685/run-parallel-multiple-commands-at-once-in-the-same-terminal).
+It reads your input server choice, on which *curlresult.sh* based. *curlresult.sh* is a list of command which will be parallely executed
+* <code>parallel.sh</code> is a script to assign multiple commands to PID, allowing parallel execution.
+Credit belongs to [Alessandro Pezzato](https://stackoverflow.com/questions/10909685/run-parallel-multiple-commands-at-once-in-the-same-terminal).
 * <code>m3u8-download</code> is a script originally created by [williamchanrico](https://github.com/williamchanrico/m3u8-download), using <code>ffmpeg</code> command to grab and combine *.ts* from m3u8 online stream.

 ## Workarounds for DramaQ